7 Types of Logos and Which Ones to Use For Your Brand

 2. Pictorial Marks

-A logo that is reduced to its symbolistic meaning is called a Pictorial mark or a Brandmark.
+A logo reduced to its symbolistic meaning is called a pictorial mark or a brandmark.

 Some examples of brandmark logos are Apple, Twitter, Nike, Target, and McDonald’s.